 The above Hamiltonian can be written in terms of an effective one-electron operator and a non-relativistic two-electron operator as:

-Where $h^{\text{X2CAMF}} = h^{\text{X2C}}+g^{\text{2c,AMF}}$ is the effective one-electron operator.
-The main advantage of using the above Hamiltonian is that it completely avoids the construction of the relativistic two-electron integrals.\cite{AMF2018, AMF2022, AMF_2022_2} In the current work, the two-electron integrals are treated using the Cholesky Decomposition (CD) technique.\cite{chol2024, chol_rel2024}
+where $h^{\text{X2CAMF}} = h^{\text{X2C}}+g^{\text{2c,AMF}}$ is the effective one-electron operator.
+The main advantage of this Hamiltonian is that it completely avoids the explicit construction of relativistic two-electron integrals.\cite{AMF2018, AMF2022, AMF_2022_2} In the current work, the two-electron integrals are evaluated using the Cholesky decomposition technique.\cite{chol2024, chol_rel2024}